MITRECND/WhoDat/README.md

   -x EXCLUDE, --exclude=EXCLUDE
                         Comma separated list of keys to exclude if updating entry
+  -n INCLUDE, --include=INCLUDE
-  -o COMMENT, --comment=COMMENT
+                        Comma separated list of keys to include if updating entry (mutually exclusive to -x) -o COMMENT, --comment=COMMENT
                         Comment to store with metadata -r, --redo            Attempt to re-import a failed import